 Any interested researcher should consult their institution’s Research Services Office for intake processes.
 See the RCP Program Guidelines for more details.

 After you apply

-Your application will be reviewed by RCP’s Multidisciplinary Review Panel.
+The RCP’s Multidisciplinary Review Panel reviews applications.
 The review process occurs in 3 stages:

 - Expert review (where applicable, CFI and grant-specific partnership agency expert reviews are used)